OpenSextant/Xponents/Extraction/XTax/README.md

 * Test using TaxonMatcher or Xponents/Examples code
 * Refine and repeat.

+0. Build Xponents,
+    mvn install
+    Note the version being used, and verify that is in the Xponents/solr/build*xml scripts

+    cd Xponents/solr
+    ant -f build-taxcat.xml init

 1. Install  your solr core, e.g.,
     /my/xponents/solr/solr.xml,
     /my/xponents/solr/taxcat/,

     JVM var "solr.solr.home" will be set to /my/xponents/solr in this case.

+    Also, you then have Xponents/solr/lib/  runtime dependencies

+    copy Xponents/solr/lib  --> ${solr.solr.home}/lib

 2. Set your scripting environment